MystenLabs/sui/crates/sui-framework/docs/sui_system_state_inner.md

 <dd>
  The starting epoch in which various on-chain governance features take effect:
  - stake subsidies are paid out
- - TODO validators with stake less than a 'validator_stake_threshold' are kicked from the validator set
 </dd>
 <dt>
 <code>epoch_duration_ms: u64</code>